 How can my institution join SARA?
 Any Indiana public, private not-for-profit or private for-profit degree-granting institution is eligible to join SARA, provided that its main campus or central unit is legally domiciled in the State of Indiana and that it is accredited by an accrediting body recognized by the U.S. Secretary of Education.
 To initiate the process for joining SARA, complete and submit the following application link

 “Indiana is embracing new pathways that offer Hoosier college students more options and greater flexibility in completing education beyond high school,” said Teresa Lubbers, Indiana Commissioner for Higher Education.
 “It is imperative that these options are aligned with our state’s quality standards, and NC-SARA promotes consumer protection and reduces regulatory burdens and costs.”

 RECIPROCITY BETWEEN INDIANA AND OHIO

 The general purpose of the this tuition reciprocity agreement is to expand postsecondary education opportunities in Eastern Indiana and Western Ohio while limiting the cost of such expansion to the taxpayers of Indiana and Ohio through collaboration among public institutions of higher education.
 The intended outcomes are to increase availability of programs to residents of both states.

-This Agreement was approved by the Commission on June 13, 2013. view
+- Agreement approved by the Commission on June 8, 2017

 RECIPROCITY BETWEEN INDIANA AND KENTUCKY